 - Students must come to the Practice Lab with a watch with a second hand and any other equipment necessary to practice and perform a specific nursing skill. - All needles and sharps must be properly disposed in SHARPS CONTAINERS (according to CDC guidelines).
-Students who do not dispose of needles and syringes appropriately will receive a Letter of Unsatisfactory Progress and may be excluded from use of the lab. - After a learning experience, students will not share details or activities of the practice lab experience with other students, and this will be considered a breach of the HIPPA law.
+Students who do not dispose of needles and syringes appropriately will receive behavioral counseling from the instructor and may be excluded from use of the lab. - After a learning experience, students will not share details or activities of the practice lab experience with other students, and this will be considered a breach of the HIPPA law.